sergeych/superlogin/README.md

 - `AccessControlObject` to contain recoverable password-protected data with a backup `secret` word to restore access.

+## Usage

+Currently, complie it and publisj into mavenLocal, and use from there.
+Soon will be published to some public maven repo.

+## License

-Will be published under MIT when become usable.
+Will be published under MIT as soon as first RC will be published.